Logo Design © Leah Doellmann / photo credits Zaza Nikolozishvili & Frieder Unselt

-- A train-the-trainers seminar: German young experts for youth participation together with their Georgian counterparts work on the concept and methods for the Youth Summits in Georgia.
+- A train-the-trainers seminar: German young experts for youth participation together with their Georgian counterparts worked on the concept and methods for the Youth Summits in Georgia.

-- After the pilot summit in Tbilisi, youth summits will be held across Georgia (in Akhaltsikhe, Marneuli, Rustavi, Telavi, Batumi, Zugdidi, Gori, Kutaisi and finally again in Tbilisi, where the greatest influx is to be expected and where, not least, more than a third of the total population lives).
-During the events, held in Georgian, participants will prioritize actions for the next Georgian government based on their everyday challenges.
-In order to reach the youth in the Georgian regions, we work with multipliers and local partners.
+- After the pilot summit in Tbilisi, online youth summits were held divided by regions (Akhaltsikhe, Marneuli, Rustavi, Telavi, Batumi, Zugdidi, Gori, Kutaisi and finally again in Tbilisi, where the greatest influx is to be expected and where, not least, more than a third of the total population lives).
+During the events, held in Georgian, participants prioritized actions for the next Georgian government based on their everyday challenges.
+In order to reach the youth in the Georgian regions, we worked with multipliers and local partners.

-- The identified youth policy priorities will then be uploaded to an online to discuss the results of the summits and to determine the demands for the manifesto.
+- The identified youth policy priorities were then uploaded to an online to discuss the results of the summits and to determine the demands for the manifesto.

-- The finalized youth manifesto with the most important topics will be handed over and discussed with politicians and decision-makers in Tbilisi during a public event prior to the elections.
+- The finalized youth manifesto with the most important topics was handed over and discussed with politicians and decision-makers in Tbilisi during a public event prior to the elections.

-- In addition, three joint blog articles on young political participation and inclusion in Germany and Georgia will be published on our platforms.
+- In addition, three joint blog articles on young political participation and inclusion in Germany and Georgia were published on our platforms.

-- Finally, an event on youth policy participation in Germany and the region of the Eastern Partnership will be held in Berlin, at which joint challenges and future paths are discussed based on the manifesto.
+- Finally, an event on youth policy participation in Germany and the region of the Eastern Partnership was held in Berlin, at which joint challenges and future paths were discussed based on the manifesto.

 - MANIFESTO – Engaging Youth in Politics in Georgia